gessnerfl/fake-smtp-server/README.md

   #Default: no limit
   maxMessageSize: 10MB

+  #Configure if TLS is required to connect to the SMTP server.
+Defaults to false
+  requireTLS: false

   #When set to true emails will be forwarded to a configured target email system.
 Therefore
   #the spring boot mail system needs to be configured.
 See also
   # https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-email